 Ensure that the following points are clearly visible on your restaurant website-

 The first thing that a customer looks for in a website is the menu.
-Whether they wish to order online, or are planning to dine at your restaurant later, a good hearty menu is what would make the conversion of a website visitor to a buying customer.
+Whether they wish to order online or are planning to dine at your restaurant later, a good hearty menu is what would make the conversion of a website visitor to a buying customer.
 Ensure that you have clear categories in your menu, such as Veg, Non-Veg, Starters, Main Course, Beverages, and Drinks.

 If you have enabled Online Ordering, it is highly advisable to have a separate Online Ordering Menu.
 Find out how to optimise your online menu here.

 (ii) Online Ordering Button

 Having an Online Ordering Button on your restaurant website gives you an opportunity to convert the visitors on your website to buying customers.
-Thus, it is also important to have delectable images of your menu items that actually propels your website visitors to order food from your restaurant right there!
+Thus, it is also important to have delectable images of your menu items that actually propel your website visitors to order food from your restaurant right there!
 Know more about Online Ordering Integration for your restaurant website here.

 (iii) Store Locator